Niklichang/niklichang.github.io/_posts/2024-12-02-the-daily-run.md

 <br/>

-**12/16/24, Day 5**: 2.12mi, 11:09/mi.
+**12/16/24, Day 5**: 2.12mi easy, 11:09/mi.
 Using a Garmin Forerunner 935 today, obtained a used one.
 I have mixed feelings about it, but I know it will be more helpful in the long run.

 <br/>